Visceral Fat – What You Need To Know

 What is Visceral Fat?

-It’s a form of gel-like fat stored within the abdominal cavity that wraps around the major organs including liver, pancreas and kidneys.
+It’s a form of gel-like fat stored within the abdominal cavity that wraps around the major organs including the liver, pancreas, and kidneys.
 It is not the same as the type of fat that most people associate with, which is “subcutaneous fat” (which is the fat that is all over the body and under the skin).

 Visceral fat is sometimes referred to as ‘active fat’ because research has shown that this type of fat plays a distinctive and potentially dangerous role.
-It does more than just making your pants feeling tighter- visceral fat affects how our hormones function and how our body operates.
+It does more than just making your pants feel tighter- visceral fat affects how our hormones function and how our body operates.